adonisbustomi/Marketing_Portofolio_Project/README.md

 This SQL code serves as both a learning resource and a personal portfolio to demonstrate my growing skills in data analysis and business intelligence.
 # 📊 Marketing Performance Analytics – SQL + Power BI

 The goal of this project is to investigate the performance of marketing campaign at ShopEasy, an online retail business, that facing reduced customer engagement and conversion rates despite launching several new online marketing campaigns.
+Also noticed a drop in customer engagement and satisfaction, which is impacting overall conversion rates.
 They are reaching out to you to help conduct a detailed analysis and identify areas for improvement in their marketing strategies

 ---

-## 🔍 Business Questions
+## 🔍 Insights Summary

-- Are we converting views into purchases efficiently?
-- Which content types (Video, Social Media, Blog) drive the highest engagement?
+In order to evaluate campaign performance, we focused on the following KPI's:
+-  Conversion Rate: Percentage of website visitors who make a purchase.
+-  Customer Engagement Rate: Level of interaction with marketing content (clicks, likes, comments).
+-  Average Order Value (AOV): Average amount spent by a customer per transaction.
+-  Customer Feedback Score: Average rating from customer reviews.

+Decreased Conversion Rates:
+-  The conversion rate demonstrated a strong rebound in December, reaching 10.2%, despite a notable dip to 5.0% in October.
+Reduced Customer Engagement:
+-  There is a decline in overall social media engagement, with views dropping throughout the year.
+-  While clicks and likes are low compared to views, the click-through rate stands at 15.37%, meaning that engaged users are still interacting effectively.
+Customer Feedback Analysis:
-- What products have the highest/lowest conversion rates?
+-  Customer ratings have remained consistent, averaging around 3.7 throughout the year.
-- Is marketing effort translating into better customer sentiment?
+-  Although stable, the average rating is below the target of 4.0, suggesting a need for focused improvements in customer satisfaction, for products below 3,5.

 ---

 ## 🧰 Tools Used